 Nō reira e te whānau, kaua e horokukū ki te ako mai i ēnei waiata me kore noa e rongo koe i te hī me te hā o ngā kupu o ngā waiata nei, hei whakakoakoa i tō mauri me tō wairua.

-A warm and happy greetings to the many descendents of Tuperiri living across the globe.
+Warm and happy greetings to the many descendants of Tuperiri living across the globe.

 Firstly, I would like to acknowledge the team who developed this package as a learning resource for us.
 Also, I pay homage to the various composers who penned their thoughts and experiences as a window to our Whātua and Orākei heritages.